NWWayward/NWWayward.github.io/_projects/Weapon.md

 Effects: While you maintain this technique's Upkeep, your bow's Accuracy penalty is reduced by X. If X is set higher than the value of your bow's Accuracy penalty (for example, you set X = 10 and are using a Yumi), consider X to be just enough to eliminate the penalty for this technique's other effects.

-The base Speed of your bow is reduced by X/2, and the number of dice of damage it rolls is reduced by X. Your damage bonus when using your bow, after being multiplied as appropriate for the weapon you're using, is also reduced by X.
+The base Speed of your bow is reduced by X/2, and the number of dice of damage it rolls is reduced by X/2.
+Your damage bonus when using your bow, after being multiplied as appropriate for the weapon you're using, is also reduced by X.

 Your damage bonus or number of dice cannot be reduced to 0 or lower; if they would, you are incapable of maintaining Celestial Archer at that level.